bcmertz/SWCD-Tools/README.md

 </span>

 Exmaple showing modeled potential wetlands (without existing wetland exclusion) in red on the left and mapped wetlands (NWI) in purple on the right.

+This tool uses the following procedure:
+1. Find slopes <= user specified slope threshold
+2. Find all user specified hydric soils
+3. Extract all user-specified valid land uses
+4. Intersect all of these layers
+5. Optional: erase all user-specified mapped wetlands or floodlpains from analysis
+6. Optional: find mean value of topographic wetness index (TWI) raster in each output polygon and discard those < the user-specified minimum topographic wetness index

+This provides a reasonable approximation of wetland soils, hydrology, and valid land use.
+The output of this analysis can be intersected with known agricultural ditches or other wetland manipulating structures to find potential project areas.
+Consider using the [USGS Hyper-Resolution Hydrology Dataset](https://www.usgs.gov/data/chesapeake-bay-hyper-resolution-hydrography-database) for mapped ag and road ditches.

 ## Hydrology